-158. Cross subsidisation exists when customers pay more for a service than the costs another firm would incur if it served those customers on a stand-alone basis.
-Standalone cost (SAC) is also a difficult figure to calculate for each load group on Powerco's network.
-Powerco has attempted to calculate the SAC for each tariff group by considering the costs of alternative power supply.
-A Ministry of Economic Development Report provided c/kWh estimates for stand-alone photo-voltaic power systems for different levels of capacity.
-We have used the estimated costs for the Auckland region for the '<2kW' group (mass market) of \$0.95/kWh and the '>100 kW' group (100 kVA -199 kVA & 300 kVA +) of \$0.56 /kWh as an estimate of stand-alone costs across the network.20
+- 162. Cross subsidisation exists when customers pay more for a service than the costs another firm would incur if it served those customers on a stand-alone basis.
+Standalone cost (SAC) is also a difficult figure to calculate for each load group on Powerco's network. - 163.
+Powerco has attempted to calculate the SAC for each price group by considering the costs of alternative power supply.
+A 2009 Ministry for Innovation, Business and Employment report19 provided c/kWh estimates for stand-alone photo-voltaic power systems for different levels of capacity.
+We have used the estimated costs of solar in 2020 for the Auckland region (Table 8.1 of the report) as estimates of stand-alone costs across the network.
+These are: - \$0.52/kWh for mass-market prices (based on the '<2kW' group in the 2009 report) - \$0.28 /kWh for our 100 kVA -199 kVA & 300 kVA + customers (based on the '>100 kW' group in the report)